This post may contain affiliate links. For more information, please read my disclosure policy.

 Formal education begins during these grammar years. the Bluedorns recommend in 10 Things to Do From Ages 10-12 that you keep in mind, “There’s only so much time in the day.”
 Don’t pile subject upon subject upon subject upon your poor beleaguered child!

 Family worship remains central to the homeschool as described in Teaching the Trivium.
-A full classical curriculum is begun with plenty of reading, writing, math, and an introduction to logic.
-Latin and Greek grammar is studied.
+A full classical curriculum begins with plenty of reading, writing, math, and an introduction to logic.
+Latin and Greek grammar are studied.
 Children explore science, art, and music.

 These years are spent memorizing and absorbing facts in preparation for the dialectic or logic stage that’s fast approaching.

 The Logic Level with its 10 Things to Do From 13-15 is when the fun begins.
 Children are no longer memorizing and absorbing facts.
 They’re beginning to critically think and debate.
 We have to learn, study, and think along with our young teenagers!